simon-moon/vue_webpack_boilerplate/README.md

 # About This Demo

 > The demo application I have prepared showcases some of my favorite tools and toys.
 I enjoy writing pure JS applications that run on the client and consume APIs for fun and profit.
 To that end I put this demo together using a headless CMS called Contentful as a backend.
 Contentful is an easy to use Cloud CMS that enables rapid prototyping.
-It has a data-first developer-centric approach and a robust API.
+It has a data-first developer-centric approach and a robust API (inspect the page source, it's tiny!).

 > The client application uses my prefered javascript framework [Vue.js](http://vuejs.org/guide/).
 Vue itself is very lean and my project boilerplate uses webpack to further compress and optimize the js package.